 Beck’s Beer, for ages a reputed export from Bremen, was included as well.
 Jackson devoted a full paragraph to it, calling it “full-bodied and well-hopped”.

 He noted also its strong connotations as an export beer.
 He remarked it was even brewed in the Far East at one point, before WW II.
 Heineken had a foreign branch brewery into the early 1940s, in the Dutch East Indies.
 In fact, it supplied beer to the U.S. until about Pearl Harbor.
 Thus, Americans could still enjoy a “Dutch” beer not available from its occupied homeland.

 In the 1970s Beck’s in the United States and Canada seemed to differ from that in Germany, with a lighter taste.
 See the sources assembled by Jay Brooks in his 2017 post on Becks, here.

-Jackson Flummoxed by Beck’s in Stylistic Terms
+Jackson Flummoxed by Beck’s Style

 …Beck’s carries no description beyond a straightforward Beck’s Bier.
 It is broadly within the Pilsener style with a fresh aroma, a faintly fruity, firm, crisp, palate and a clean, dry finish.
 It is light by German but heavy by international standards, and difficult to place in context.

-The Origins and Early Career of Heinrich Beck
+Origins and Early Career of Heinrich Beck